 Dolph Goldenburg: Hey, welcome back, Rachel.
 We are now at a point where we’ve recruited lots of recurring donors because we’ve followed up with folks after they have first made guests to the organization, and we’ve done a good job of segmenting and following up with multi-time donors to the organization.
 How do we keep those recurring donors once we’ve gotten a few key rates to keep them?

-Rachel Kottler: Of course, make sure you’re cultivating them throughout the year whether that’s sending them a nice holiday card mailing around the holidays or even thinking about what pieces of e-mail they receive and don’t receive, so that they have a good experience with you and thinking about making sure you’re asking for those upgrades at the right time – Not too many times but also not too infrequently.
+Rachel Kottler: Of course, make sure you’re cultivating them throughout the year whether that’s sending them a nice holiday card mailing around the holidays or even thinking about what pieces of e-mail they receive and don’t receive, so that they have a good experience with you and are thinking about making sure you’re asking for those upgrades at the right time – Not too many times but also not too infrequently.
 If for some reason you lose them, one of the most important things an organization should do is set up a type a credit card updater service so that if for some reason HRC loses that credit card number, then they will put them through this updater and it recaptures for HRC about 50 percent of lost credit card numbers by… Credit card operators are super easy and one of the best things you can do to get those people back.
-We also do the e-mail decline series to e-mail those folks, if the credit card updater doesn’t work.
-We also send a mailing do reactivation campaigns their telemarketing.
-[They] are a really great way to make sure people don’t lapse out and keep them as you asked about is by considering doing EFT – the person is giving through their bank account.
+We also do the e-mail decline series to e-mail those folks if the credit card updater doesn’t work.
+We also do reactivation campaigns via telemarketing.
+[They] are a really great way to make sure people don’t lapse out and keep them.
+We also do EFT – the person is giving through their bank account.
 That’s something a lot of people are used to doing with bills and paying directly through your bank account.
 You just set that up, and HRC has actually started offering EFT online as an option.
-On that donation form, where they get two payment information, we’ve added “checking account” where the person can put their checking information and there.
+On that donation form, where they get two payment information, we’ve added “checking account” where the person can put their checking information in there.
 Then you have to make sure you have some language at the bottom authorizing the authorization and explaining what this means in terms of the money being taken out of their bank account.
 With EFT, most people aren’t changing their bank accounts like they are their credit cards.
 If you can get a person on EFT, they’re going to be a lot more likely to stay on with you.
 Of course, having EFT as an option in the mail is quite simple to put in there.
-We definitely recommend trying to have EFT Part of your program and even trying to get people to switch over to it who are already giving monthly via credit cards.
+We definitely recommend trying to have EFT part of your program and even trying to get people to switch over to it who are already giving monthly via credit cards.
 Have all those stop gates in place [in case] for some reason somebody lapses out of your monthly giving program.

 Dolph Goldenburg: Very cool.
 I know one organization that actually, after their series of emails and trying to get the person to update their credit card information, mails a breakup card to the person like, “Hey we’re really sorry.
 We hope it’s not us.”